arcxp/content-search-validator/README.md

 It is recommneded to install nvm and use it to manage your node environments.

 ```
-$ npm run postinstall - to install dependencies
-$ npm run start - This will start the containers
+$ ./run.sh
 ```

+Making changes to or adding files in data will trigger the container to recreate the analyzers and reload the contents.

 open postman or your favorite API tool and access express on port 3000.